 The user scenario describes the struggle Carlos goes through when he spends on groceries and then doesn't know what to make.

 The storyboard illustrates Carlos' journey to discover Umami.
 He initially is overwhelmed by how much he is spending on groceries and how much food he wastes.
-His friends recommend Umami and gets exposed to so many recipes he can make with groceries he already has.
+His friends recommend Umami, and he is exposed to many recipes he can make with the groceries he already has.

 We then sorted those ideas by priority and feasibility and dot voted on the ideas

-I designed our user flow to be straight forward for our user's busy lifestyle.
-When the user opens the app, they will decide how to sign up either with Google, Apple or email.
-They will then be asked if they would like to add what ingredients they have on hand either by taking photos of items or entering them manually by name.
+I designed our user flow to be straightforward for our users’ busy lifestyles.
+When the user opens the app, they can choose to sign up with Google, Apple, or email.
+They will then be asked if they would like to add the ingredients they have on hand, either by taking photos of items or entering them manually by name.
 On the dashboard, the user can browse recipes by what they have on hand.

-Converting from sketches to low fidelity prototype, we clarified how to add more ingredients on the "My Pantry screen" by taking a photo or add by name manually.
+Converting sketches to a low-fidelity prototype, we clarified how to add more ingredients on the 'My Pantry' screen by taking a photo or adding them by name manually.

-Our user testing plan, included 4 tasks to be completed by three users.
-We had users create an account, add an ingredient to "My Pantry", select a recipe, and substitute an ingredient.
-Most users were able to complete these tasks and we recorded feed back in a prioritization matrix.
+Our user testing plan included four tasks to be completed by three users.
+We had users create an account, add an ingredient to 'My Pantry,' select a recipe, and substitute an ingredient.
+Most users were able to complete these tasks, and we recorded feedback in a prioritization matrix.

-In our final prototype for the project, I made the design more mid fidelity by adding images, adding the ability to substitute ingredients and cleaning up animations.
+In our final prototype, I enhanced the design to a mid-fidelity level by adding images, adding the ability to substitute ingredients, and cleaning up animations.

-Our next steps to improve the project include adding expiration dates to ingredients that are editable like the example shown off to the right, this way users are able to go back into their pantry and change what may be soon to expire, allowing the user to know when or what to cook next.
+Our next steps to improve the project include adding expiration dates to ingredients that are editable.
+Users can go back into their pantry and change what will soon expire, allowing the user to know when or what to cook next.